Curity token handler deployment patterns

 Cloud Native Flow in the Token Handler deployment

 In this architecture, the SPA will make occasional lightweight CORS pre-flight requests when calling APIs.
-The token handler will then call the Identity Server with high performance inside the cluster.
+The token handler will then call the authorization server with high performance inside the cluster.
 This also means you may be able to avoid exposing certain OAuth endpoints to the internet, to reduce the security attack surface.

-A variation of the above deployment is to also host the web static content behind the reverse proxy and use paths such as those below.
+Alternatively, you can host the web static content in the same domain as token handler components.
+For example, you can use a reverse proxy with paths similar to those listed below.
 This is a common form of the Backend for Frontend pattern, though it requires servers or containers to host your web static content.
-It can be a good choice if you expect to implement more complex code in the web host, or if you have concerns about the overhead of CORS pre-flight requests in the multi-domain setup.
+It can be a good choice if you expect to implement more complex code in the web host, or if you have concerns about the overhead of CORS pre-flight requests in a multi-domain setup.

 ComponentURL